-take part in School Games and other activities in a wide range of sports throughout the school through accessing the competition programme on offer from the SGO and elsewhere.
+opportunities in the Cornwall School

+Games and other activities.
+Also

+offering a wide range of sports

+throughout the school by accessing the

+competition programme on offer from

+the SGO and elsewhere.
+School

+Games cancelled as were local

+competitions.

-Continue to take all opportunities to
+Continue to take part in all